nightscout/cgm-remote-monitor/README.md

 ### Alarms

-  These alarm setting affect all delivery methods (browser, Pushover, IFTTT, etc.).
-Values and settings entered here will be the defaults for new browser views, but will be overridden if different choices are made in the settings UI.
+  These alarm settings affect all delivery methods (browser, Pushover, IFTTT, etc.).
+Values and settings entered here will be the defaults for new browser views but will be overridden if different choices are made in the settings UI.

   * `ALARM_TYPES` (`simple` if any `BG_`* ENV's are set, otherwise `predict`) - currently 2 alarm types are supported, and can be used independently or combined.
-The `simple` alarm type only compares the current BG to `BG_` thresholds above, the `predict` alarm type uses highly tuned formula that forecasts where the BG is going based on it's trend.  `predict` **DOES NOT** currently use any of the `BG_`* ENV's
+The `simple` alarm type only compares the current BG to `BG_` thresholds above, the `predict` alarm type uses a highly tuned formula that forecasts where the BG is going based on it's trend.  `predict` **DOES NOT** currently use any of the `BG_`* ENV's
   * `BG_HIGH` (`260`) - the high BG outside the target range that is considered urgent (interprets units based on DISPLAY_UNITS setting)
   * `BG_TARGET_TOP` (`180`) - the top of the target range, also used to draw the line on the chart (interprets units based on DISPLAY_UNITS setting)
   * `BG_TARGET_BOTTOM` (`80`) - the bottom of the target range, also used to draw the line on the chart (interprets units based on DISPLAY_UNITS setting)
   * `BG_LOW` (`55`) - the low BG outside the target range that is considered urgent (interprets units based on DISPLAY_UNITS setting)
   * `ALARM_URGENT_HIGH` (`on`) - possible values `on` or `off`
-  * `ALARM_URGENT_HIGH_MINS` (`30 60 90 120`) - Number of minutes to snooze urgent high alarms, space separated for options in browser, first used for pushover
+  * `ALARM_URGENT_HIGH_MINS` (`30 60 90 120`) - Number of minutes to snooze urgent high alarms, space-separated for options in the browser, first used for the pushover
   * `ALARM_HIGH` (`on`) - possible values `on` or `off`
-  * `ALARM_HIGH_MINS` (`30 60 90 120`) - Number of minutes to snooze high alarms, space separated for options in browser, first used for pushover
+  * `ALARM_HIGH_MINS` (`30 60 90 120`) - Number of minutes to snooze high alarms, space-separated for options in the browser, first used for the pushover
   * `ALARM_LOW` (`on`) - possible values `on` or `off`
-  * `ALARM_LOW_MINS` (`15 30 45 60`) - Number of minutes to snooze low alarms, space separated for options in browser, first used for pushover
+  * `ALARM_LOW_MINS` (`15 30 45 60`) - Number of minutes to snooze low alarms, space-separated for options in the browser, first used for the pushover
   * `ALARM_URGENT_LOW` (`on`) - possible values `on` or `off`
-  * `ALARM_URGENT_LOW_MINS` (`15 30 45`) - Number of minutes to snooze urgent low alarms, space separated for options in browser, first used for pushover
+  * `ALARM_URGENT_LOW_MINS` (`15 30 45`) - Number of minutes to snooze urgent low alarms, space-separated for options in the browser, first used for the pushover
-  * `ALARM_URGENT_MINS` (`30 60 90 120`) - Number of minutes to snooze urgent alarms (that aren't tagged as high or low), space separated for options in browser, first used for pushover
+  * `ALARM_URGENT_MINS` (`30 60 90 120`) - Number of minutes to snooze urgent alarms (that aren't tagged as high or low), space-separated for options in the browser, first used for the pushover
-  * `ALARM_WARN_MINS` (`30 60 90 120`) - Number of minutes to snooze warning alarms (that aren't tagged as high or low), space separated for options in browser, first used for pushover
+  * `ALARM_WARN_MINS` (`30 60 90 120`) - Number of minutes to snooze warning alarms (that aren't tagged as high or low), space-separated for options in the browser, first used for the pushover

 ### Core